caipeng328/NaviDC-OCR/README.md

 |     5 | DocMiner        |     12.67 |     53.72 |     33.19 |
 |     6 | Qwen3 VL 8B     |     14.08 |     57.86 |     35.97 |

 ---
+## Layout Visualization of Distorted Documents
+To evaluate the model's ability to understand complex document deformations, we conduct a visual evaluation on the public dewarping datasets DocUNet and DIR300, with representative results shown in Figure.
+NaviDC-OCR directly performs layout and content parsing on distorted documents without dewarping preprocessing or a dedicated rectification model, demonstrating robust parsing under complex geometric deformations.

+---